This section covers troubleshooting steps for the most common problems users encounter with L2TP.

 Connection Fails with a Windows Client¶

-If the IPsec layer appears to complete, but no L2TP traffic passes, it is likely a known incompatibility between Windows and the strongSwan daemon used on pfSense®.
-There is currently no known workaround except to move the Windows system out from behind NAT, or to use a different style VPN such as IKEv2.
+If the IPsec layer appears to complete, but no L2TP traffic passes, it is likely a known incompatibility between Windows and the strongSwan daemon used on pfSense® software.
+There is currently no known workaround except to move the Windows client out from behind NAT, or to use a different style VPN such as IKEv2.

 L2TP Traffic Blocked Outbound¶